-Notifying people of opportunities to support PBCF’s work.
-This may involve the supply of information to mailing houses and telemarketers.
-Any and all such data will not to be made available for sale, use or reuse by any other charity or agent;
+- Notifying people of opportunities to support PBCF’s work.
+This may involve the supply of information to mailing houses or telemarketing agencie/s.
+Any and all such data will not to be supplied or made available in any way for use or reuse by any other charity or agency;

 4.Use and Disclosure

-PBCF uses the information collected for the purposes outlined at the beginning of this policy and those functions or activities closely related to those purposes.
+PBCF uses the information collected for the purposes outlined above and those functions or activities closely related to those purposes.
 Those functions or activities are:

 All information collected by PBCF will only be used for the purposes set out in the policy unless;

 - PBCF is required by law to disclose the information

 - PBCF is authorised under the Privacy Act or the Health Privacy Act to use the information for another purpose,

 - A person consents in writing to allow use of information about them for another purpose not specified in this policy.